 By 1907, the pier held a long white frame building filled with popular amusements of the day including a bowling alley, billiard tables, a roller rink, a dance hall, and a silent movie theater.

 In 1892, Daniel Trimper and his wife, both German immigrants, opened the Windsor Resort, modeled after England's Windsor Castle and an amusement park called Luna Park (like the famous amusement park at Coney Island).
 Part of that old hotel can be seen today hidden away behind the present Haunted House.

 The resort featured a movie theater, vaudeville acts, and a merry-go-round powered by strong workmen.

 In 1912, Trimper purchased a Hershell - Spillman carousel.
-Build in 1902, the beautiful carousel featured a hand carved menagerie and is, today, the oldest continuously running carousel in the USA.
+Built in 1902, the beautiful carousel featured a hand-carved menagerie and is, today, the oldest continuously running carousel in the USA.
 You can ride this historic carousel for only $2.00 when you visit Trimper's Rides near the south end of the Boardwalk.
-The indoor section of Trimpers contains vintage kiddie rides like the kiddie Ferris Wheel and tiny carousel built in the 1920s.
+The indoor section of Trimpers contains vintage kiddie rides like the kiddie Ferris Wheel and a tiny carousel built in the 1920s.

 Marty's Playland - Arcade Games With a Splash of History

 Just north of Trimpers, at the Boardwalk and Worchester Street, is Marty's Playland, an arcade dating from the 1930s.
 Though the place is filled with modern games, there are still quite a few vestiges of the past including an antique skeeball game, and the miniature cranes at Diggerville reportedly 100 years old.